polatengin/vermont/README.md

    - Docker-based step execution
    - Automatic image pulling and management
    - Shell detection (bash for Ubuntu, sh for Alpine)
-   - Host vs container execution based on configuration
+   - Container-only execution for consistency and isolation

 #### 🧪 **Testing Completed**